 - Residencies are typically 3-4 consecutive sessions per day, including appropriate set-up/clean-up time between sessions.

-- Young Audiences requires a licensed teacher or administrator in the classroom with the artist at all times.
+- ALNW requires a licensed teacher or administrator to be present with the artist at all times during the school day.

-- Residencies can take place during or after the school day.
+- Residencies can take place during or outside the school day.

 - Travel costs are negotiated between the site and the artist.

-Use the following formulas to determine the basic cost of a Young Audiences residency.
+Use the following formulas to determine the basic cost of an ALNW residency.
 Materials, supplies and extra planning/preparation time will be additional.

 Total number of sessions: